This chapter covers operations with 1C:Enterprise web client.

 - For multiline text boxes and text document fields, the following commands are available on the Edit menu: Find and Replace.

-- Safari does not support the external components and extensions for the work with cryptography.
+- Safari does not support add-ins and cryptography extensions.

 - The automatic user authentication with operating system tools is unavailable in Safari.